Pelumi-Aderinto/Deep_Learning_Specialization/Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization/Week2_Assignment/README.md

-This week two assignment shows how we can further improve/optimize our deep neural network using mini-batch gradient descent and an advanced optimization algorithm called "Adam's Optimization"
+This week two assignment shows how we can further improve/optimize our deep neural network using mini-batch gradient descent and an advanced optimization algorithm called "Adam's Optimization".
+It also contains the dataset and two .py utility files required for the completion of the ipython notebook.